gfodor/suitesparse_android/suitesparse/SuiteSparse/MATLAB_Tools/SSMULT/README.txt

 in the MATLAB command window.
 Then edit your path (with pathtool, or startup.m) to add the SSMULT directory to your MATLAB path.
-For more extensive tests (which require the UFget package) type sstest2 after installing SSMULT.
+For more extensive tests (which require the ssget package) type sstest2 after installing SSMULT.

 For best performance, do not use the "lcc" compiler that ships with MATLAB 7.4 (or earlier) for Windows.
 Use another compiler instead.
 Type "mex -setup" or